Eritrean forces stop UN mission in Tigray, Ethiopia, aid workers tell CNN - KTVZ

 By Gianluca Mezzofiore, Bethlehem Feleke and Eve Brennan, CNN

-(CNN) — Eritrean forces prevented a mission led by the UN Office for the Coordination of Humanitarian Affairs (UNOCHA) deputy head of Ethiopia from entering a village in Tigray on Thursday, aid workers on the ground told CNN.
+(CNN) — Eritrean forces prevented a UN-led humanitarian mission from entering a village in the northern Ethiopian region of Tigray on Thursday, in what would mark violation of a peace deal ending fighting in the area, aid workers on the ground told CNN.

-“On 25 May 2023, a mission led by UNOCHA deputy head of Ethiopia comprised from UNOCHA, UNDSS, WHO and other INGOs were prohibited from entering Gemhalo village in Tahtay Adiyabo woreda (district) by Eritrean forces,” they said.
+After two years of fighting, the Ethiopian government and the Tigray People’s Liberation Front (TPLF) signed a deal to end hostilities in November last year that included withdrawing all foreign forces from the north of the country.
+Eritrean soldiers had joined in on the conflict on the side of Ethiopia.

-“The mission was stopped after travelling 16km from Sheraro around Waela-Nihbi.
-Eritrean forces are in Tigray in close distance from Sheraro occupying five kebeles (neighborhoods) of Tahtay-Adiyabo woreda,” they added.
+But aid workers said officials from the UN Office for the Coordination of Humanitarian Affairs (UNOCHA), as well as those from other NGOs, were stopped from reaching a village by Eritrean forces.

 “Looting, destructing infrastructures, raping are continued.
 Eritrean forces are committing all forms of violations in the villages including denying humanitarian access to those areas,” they said.